Burgess Shale is a World Heritage Site in Yoho National Park, BC, Canada.

 Trail on the rocky slopes beneath the summit of Wapta Mountain.

-There is a need to capture a brief panoramic video on Wapta Mountain.
 There is no alternative to being there with full vision and senses at play.
 Everyone is requested to consider this hike as an opportunity to create indelible memories.

 The return hike proceeds through rock rubble on defined trail after completing the rugged section adjacent to vertical rock walls.
 There is further mild exposure to potential rock slide prior to the forested section which will lead us across Yoho Pass on the descent to Yoho Lake.